blockmason/ecommerce-workshop/Tutorial_2/tutorial_2.md

 Use the blockchain explorer to confirm you have successfully deployed your token contract.

 ### Deploy your 'Comments' Smart Contract
-The final Smart Contract we will deploy is for **Comments**, with the full Solidity code in `contracts/Comments.sol`.
+The final smart contract we will deploy is for **Comments**, with the full Solidity code in `contracts/Comments.sol`.

 The contract is quite straight-forward using just a `Comment` event emitter every time a comment is made about a product: